Trequetrum/halogen-sudoku-solver/NTupleAlgorithm.md

 ## Preamble

 Talking about Sudoku requires some vocabulary for which we'd better be on the same page (pun intended).
 We'll go through some of that here.

   * **Board:** A 9x9 (rank-3) Sudoku board is a collection of 81 cells where each cell belongs to exactly 1 row, 1 column, and 1 box.
   * **Rank:** A Sudoku of rank n is an n<sup>2</sup>×n<sup>2</sup> square grid, subdivided into n<sup>2</sup> boxes (each of size n×n).
 There are n<sup>2</sup> options used to fill out the board.
-  * **Option:** They can be represented by any symbols, though typically these are the numbers used to fill a Sudoku board.
+  * **Option:** can be represented by any symbols, though typically options are the numbers used to fill a Sudoku board.
 On a 9x9 board, they are elements of the set {1,2,3,4,5,6,7,8,9}
   * **Index:** The name for a position on the board.
 On a 9x9 board, the set of indices are {0..80}
-  * **Cell:** An index and a subset of the options.
+  * **Cell:** An index and a set of options.
 The set of options for a given cell is an encoding of all the possible options that a position on a board may eventually take.
 If a cell contains the set {1,4,6,7,8}, that means there are constraints on the board such that any of the other options are invalid.
 A cell is both a position on a board and a **set** of options.
-For a 9x9 board, the cardinality (number of possible options) of a cell is between 1 and 9.
+For a 9x9 board, the cardinality (number of possible options) of a cell is between 1 and 9 (no empty set).
   * **Forced/Solved Cell:** A cell whose set of options has a cardinality of 1.
   * **Group:** Predefined collection of cells (row, column, or box).
   * **Row/Col/Box:** Names for the 3 groups of a typical Sudoku board
-  * **Peers:** cells that share a group
+  * **Peers:** cells (specifically indices) that share a group

 ### The One Rule

-You have solved a Sudoku puzzle if and only if you
+You have solved a Sudoku puzzle **if and only if** you

 > Fill in the whole board using the set of options such that each group contains each option exactly once.

 ## Overview

 To keep the language and examples from becoming overly verbose, I'm going to assume a rank-3 *(9x9)* Sudoku board throughout this explanation.
-There's nothing special about a 9x9 Sudoku when it comes to n-tuple constraints and this approach works just as well with any rank Sudoku.
+There's nothing special about 9x9 Sudoku when it comes to n-tuple constraints and this approach works just as well with any rank Sudoku.

-There are two simpler constraints we can derive from the one rule.
-For now, we'll call these the Naked and Hidden constraints.
+One of the basic approaches to solving a Sudoku puzzle is to search each group (Row, Column, or Box) without regard for the state of the rest of the board.
+The aim is to split a group into two distinct subgroups such that the two subgroups can safely have no options in common.

-Assume α is any of the possible options:
+There are two approaches that allow you to mechanically find such subgroups.
+We’ll call these the *Naked constraint* and the *Hidden constraint*.

-  * **Naked Constraint**: If a group has a solved cell with the set of options {α}, then none of its peers can inhabit an intersection with {α}.
-For example: cell 3 in row 1 has only an 8 as a option, then no other cells in row 1 can have an 8.
+  * If we discover these subgroups using the Naked constraint, we'll call the subgroup discovered a Naked Tuple.
+The other subgroup is implicitly just the rest of the group.
-  * **Hidden Constraint**: If a group has only 1 cell that inhabits an intersection with {α}, then that cell must contain a subset the set {α}.
-For example: cell 3 in row 1 contains the set {1,4,6,7,8}, but no other cell in row 1 contains an 8.
-Since 1,4,6,&7 cannot be in the subset of {8}, that means cell 3 must contain the set {8}.
+  * If we discover these subgroups using the Hidden constraint, we'll call the subgroup discovered a Hidden Tuple.
+The other subgroup is, again, implicitly

-It might seems strange that we describe these constraints using sets.
-After all a cell *inhabits an intersection with {4}* is just asking if 4 is an element in the set of that cell.
-We formulate it this way because the *Naked* and *Hidden* constraints described here are actually very specific versions of two more general constraints.
-We call these the *Naked N-Tuple* and *Hidden N-Tuple* constraints.
+I define *Naked constraint* and *Hidden constraint* below (In **How do Tuples constrain a board?**), but it's enlightening to first build some intuition of Naked and Hidden Tuples.
+Seeing how to find each tuple and understanding that the two are actually duals of one another, further simplifies the definition of these constraints.

 ### Naked N-Tuple described examples

-  * **Naked 1-Tuple:** There is a cell in this group that has only 1 option (the option 2).
+  * **Naked 1-Tuple:** (Singleton) There is a cell in this group that has only 1 option (the option 2).
 Therefore, all other cells in this group cannot contain a 2
-  * **Hidden 2-Tuple:** There are 2 cells that have only some of 2 options (2s or 3s).
+  * **Naked 2-Tuple:** (Pair) There are 2 cells that have only some of 2 options (2s or 3s).
 Therefore, all other cells in this group cannot contain a 2 or a 3.
-  * **Hidden N-Tuple:** There are N cells that have only some of N options.
+  * **Naked N-Tuple:** There are N cells that have only some of N options.
 Therefore, all other cells in this group cannot contain any of these N options

 ### Hidden N-Tuple described examples